exoego/rspec-openapi/README.md

 # Change the output type to JSON
 RSpec::OpenAPI.path = 'doc/schema.json'

+# Or emit the same schema in multiple formats from a single run by passing an array.
+# The output format of each file is still chosen by its extension (`.json` -> JSON, otherwise YAML).
+RSpec::OpenAPI.path = ['doc/openapi.yaml', 'doc/openapi.json']

 # Or generate multiple partial schema files, given an RSpec example
 RSpec::OpenAPI.path = -> (example) {
   case example.file_path